mgtools/MicroKPNN/README.md

   <outputDir>: path to directory wants the results saved

-  <number of runs>: If you run MicroKPNN more than once you have more than one run results and then you can get the average of them
+  <number of runs>: If you run MicroKPNN more than once you have more than one results and then you can get the average of them

  Example: